Search

 • Ingredients: 1 ripe banana, 1 ripe avocado.

 • Method: Mash the banana and avocado together until you achieve a smooth consistency.
-This no-cook recipe is perfect for busy days and provides healthy fats and vitamins.
+This recipe is great for busy days and has healthy fats and vitamins.

 4. Apple and Blueberry Mash: